 Why you should do it: Injuries often happen as a result of landing awkwardly from a jump, whether it’s on the field, court, snowy mountain, or just goofing around.
 In most sports, especially high-risk sports, your linear body movement can be easily disrupted by another competitor or the terrain.
 A gentle nudge from your partner during a jump creates a more dynamic landing environment that helps your body learn to adjust for variables in the moment.

 Have fun with these partner exercises!
 Coaches, these can be used as part of a dynamic warm-up for your team.
 Try them out!

-If you want to play hard without injuries, or if you want to coach your team to victory without setbacks, Click here and get a FREE report on “5 Tips to Prevent ACL Injuries”.
+If you want to play hard without injuries, or if you want to coach your team to victory without setbacks, Click here and get a FREE Training with a guide on “5 Tips to Prevent ACL Injuries”.